If you enjoy coffee, you’ve probably heard about Lungo coffee. The Ristretto, Doppio and now the Lungo are just variations of Espresso.

 Can you put Milk in a Lungo?

-The addition of milk can help balance the strong coffee flavor of a Lungo and create a creamier and more textured drink.
+The addition of milk can help balance the bitter flavors of Lungo and create a creamier and more textured drink.

 What Is The Difference Between Lungo And Long Black?

-In a Lungo, the water is passed through the coffee grounds during the brewing process, resulting in a milder and less intense coffee flavor.
+In a Lungo, the water is passed through the coffee grounds during the brewing process while Long black is a similar drink to Americano, wherever hot water is mixed with freshly brewed standard Espresso shots.